Empowering freedoms and connections

 - Give in person at any library location.

-- Honor loved ones and personal milestones with a bookplate.
+- Honor your loved ones and personal milestones with a bookplate.
 You choose a subject area and share the name who you are honoring.
 Contact us now »

 NEW!
 Jim Madigan Oak Park Public Library Staff Education Fund.
 Give now in honor of Jim and his 25 years of service and to provide additional resources for the educational advancement of Oak Park Public Library staff.